Last Updated On by

-First Step To Take – Your Current Loan:
+First Step – Review Your Previous Closing Statement:

-As far as a process to determine if now is a good time to refinance; here is how I suggest a homeowner determine if it’s a good time to refinance.
-When a homeowners consider a refinance they first should clearly understand their current rate/term before doing anything else.
-Second; try and locate your previous closing statement to determine if you paid points and if you paid any closing costs.
-Why is this important?
 Because if you paid points on your current loan and let’s say you’re looking to refinance a few years later; you probably want to avoid paying points again because of the added costs you paid previously.
 Or let’s say you didn’t pay points last time and now you’ve been offered a really good mortgage rate but it comes with a point.
 Knowing clearly the amount of closing costs you paid/didn’t pay in your previous transaction might help with making a decision.
-So understanding your current rate and the costs you paid with your previous transaction are the first steps to answering the question: “Is now the right time to refinance?”.

 The next step is to determine the purpose of your refinance: is it to obtain a lower rate?
 Do you want to move from a 30 to a 20 year fixed rate or 15 year fixed rate mortgage?
 Is it to get cash out to fix up the house?
 Maybe you’re moving in 3-5 years and currently have a 30 year fixed rate and want to consider moving to a 5/1 ARM to lower your rate before you move.
 What ever the reason may be make sure it’s clear so that you have a good understanding of your objective.
 Talk with your Loan Officer about your objectives when you start to get the quotes.
 Being open about what you’re trying to accomplish will help the Loan Officer find solutions.